jrajan14/Python_Basics/README.md

 🚀 Your Learning, Your Way

 Whether you're a student, a hobbyist, or someone looking to switch careers, learning Python is a valuable skill.
 These basic programs lay the foundation for more advanced projects and ideas.
-Remember, the key is to keep learning, experimenting, and enjoying the process!
+Remember, the key is to keep learning, experimenting, and enjoying the process.

 So, dive in, tinker with code, and embrace the joy of discovery.
 Let's embark on this Python learning adventure together!
 Happy coding! 🎉"